zyzshishui/slime/README.md

 For a comprehensive quick start guide covering environment setup, data preparation, training startup, and key code analysis, please refer to:
 - [Quick Start Guide](./docs/en/get_started/quick_start.md)

-We also provide examples for some usecases not covered in the quick start guide, please check [examples](examples/).
+We also provide examples for some use cases not covered in the quick start guide; please check [examples](examples/).

-## Arguments Walk Through
+## Arguments Walkthrough

 Arguments in slime are divided into three categories: